grantgreenberg/calculator/README.md

 ## Usage

-To use the calculator, you can access the live version [here](https://grantgreenberg.github.io/calculator/).
+To use the calculator, you can access the live version <a href="https://grantgreenberg.github.io/calculator/" target="_blank">here</a>.